RhizomeDB/spec/README.md

 The details behind this computation are runtime specific, however all runtimes MUST provide the following additional guarantees.

-Each epoch is denoted by the timestamp succeeding the last, and begins by scheduling the program's [sources](#28-sources) for evaluation.
+Each epoch is denoted by the timestamp succeeding the last, and begins by scheduling the program's [sources] for evaluation.
 These sources MAY run in any order, however any operations over their resulting contents MUST be deferred until their completion.

-Upon computing a relation's fixed point, any [sinks](#29-sinks) over that relation SHOULD be scheduled to run over the relation's contents, and evaluation of those sinks MUST be completed before evaluating the next epoch.
+Upon computing a relation's fixed point, any [sinks] over that relation SHOULD be scheduled to run over the relation's contents, and evaluation of those sinks MUST be completed before evaluating the next epoch.

 PomoDB queries MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the database, wherever possible.
-[PomoFlow](pomo_flow.md) is an OPTIONAL runtime with such capabilities.
+[PomoFlow] is an OPTIONAL runtime with such capabilities.

 ## 2.8 Sources

 Sources act as ingress points for a PomoDB query, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as IPFS.

-Sources can be queried as if they were [relations](#22-relation).
+Sources can be queried as if they were [relation]s.

 Implementations MAY define their own sources, but sources SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

-Sources MAY emit deltas of tuples, if a runtime able to take advantage of incremental computation is being used, like [PomoFlow](pomo_db/pomo_flow.md).
+Sources MAY emit deltas of tuples, if a runtime able to take advantage of incremental computation is being used, like [PomoFlow].

 Implementations MAY also support user defined sources, such as to facilitate the integration of PomoDB into external systems for persistence or communication.